 Santa’s Balloon Rocket

 Let’s get Santa’s sleigh balloon rocket set up to fly!
 You will need some space and two objects to tie the string to in a room.
 If you live someplace warm, you can even take it outside.

-First, cut out the sleigh or design your own.
+STEP 1.
+Cut out the sleigh or design your own.
 You can use ours as an outline of the kids want to color and decorate their own.

 You can set up two chairs and tie the string to the chairs.
-Use a door knob or whatever works in your area.
+Use a doorknob or whatever works in your area.

 TIP: Use the clothespin to hold the balloon closed, so you have time to get it set up perfectly.

-Then you will want to tape the balloon below the straw.
+STEP 5.
+Tape the balloon below the straw.
 Make sure the straw moves freely.
-This is a good opportunity for problem solving with the kids.
+This is a good opportunity for problem-solving with the kids.

 Now for the big moment!
 It’s time to release the clothespin and let Santa’s sleigh fly!

 If your balloon rocket didn’t work, what else can you try?
-Re-test and re-evaluate, that’s the best part of this Santa STEM activity!
+Re-test and re-evaluate; that’s the best part of this Santa STEM activity!

 Santa’s Chimney Challenge: Soft candy and toothpicks are a winning combination for building structures for STEM.
 Build a chimney for Santa.
 How high can you make it?